Chidu3366/CTJGP_ckad/LAB 9 - RBAC.md

 ```
 openssl req -new -key test-user.key -out test-user.csr -subj "/CN=test-user/O=finance"
 ```
-Verify the above created keys:
+Verify the above created certificate files:
 ```
 ls -l
 ```

 Switch back to the  **root** user, sign the CSR to generate a certificate (test-user.crt) using the Kubernetes cluster's CA certificate and key.
-We then change the ownership of the certificate file to the test-user.
-Note:-Either run "exit" or "su root" command to switch root user
+Note:-Either run "exit" or "su root" (if root passswor is set) command to switch root user
 ```
 exit
 ```